laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Statistical Inference/Probability Theory - Foundation to Data Science/Readme.md

 ### Week 1 |  Descriptive Statistics and Axioms of Probability

-Understand the foundation of probability and its relationship to statistics and data science.
-We’ll learn what it means to calculate a probability, independent and dependent outcomes, and conditional events.
-We’ll study discrete and continuous random variables and see how this fits with data collection.
-We’ll end the course with Gaussian (normal) random variables and the Central Limit Theorem and understand it’s fundamental importance for all of statistics and data science.

 #### Learning Objectives
 - Explain what it means to predict the outcome of an experiment.
 - Explain why probability is important to statistics and data science.